piexgo/Api-Docs/README.md

 Name | Description
 ------------ | ------------
-[rest-api.md](./rest-api.md) | Details on the Rest API [websocket-api.md](./websocket-api.md) | Details on available streams and payloads
+[rest-api.md](./rest-api.md) | Details on the Rest API [errors.md](./errors.md) | Descriptions of possible error messages from the Rest API [websocket-api.md](./websocket-api.md) | Details on available streams and payloads